yesmeck/reactive.macro/README.md

 You need [babel-plugin-macros](https://github.com/kentcdodds/babel-plugin-macros) before using this package.

-If you are using create-react-app, it's already included babel-plugin-macros.
+If you are using create-react-app, it has included babel-plugin-macros.

 ## Usage